JoshOrndorff/recipes/src/safety/paths.md

 * abstract out the pattern and make it as generic as possible

+* I think this enum is also used in the context of Kian's pull request under my name...

 ### Ergonomic Enums

 In the [`utxo-workshop`](https://github.com/nczhu/utxo-workshop), the code utilizes an [enum](https://doc.rust-lang.org/rust-by-example/custom_types/enum.html) to manage a data race scenario in which a transaction could arrive before some transactions that it `require`s.